Quantum field theory over F_q

-Five of the six counter-examples fall into one class that has a polynomial behavior $\bar N(q)=P_2(q)$ for $q=2^k$ and $\bar N(q)=P_{\neq 2}(q)$ for all $q\neq2^k$ with $P_2\neq P_{\neq 2}$ (although the difference between the two polynomials is minimal [Eqs.\ (\ref{22a1}) -- (\ref{22b2})]).
-Of particular interest are three of the five graphs because for these the physical period is known to be a weight 11 multiple zeta value [Eq.\ (\ref{23})].
+Five of the six counter-examples fall into one class that has a polynomial behavior $\bar N(q)=P_2(q)$ for $q=2^k$ and $\bar N(q)=P_{\neq 2}(q)$ for all $q\neq2^k$ with $P_2\neq P_{\neq 2}$ (although the difference between the two polynomials is minimal [Eqs.\ (\ref{22a1}) -- (\ref{22b2})])\footnote{D. Doryn proved independently in \cite{DORY1} that one of these graphs is a counter-example to Kontsevich's conjecture.}.
+Of particular interest are three of the five graphs because for these the physical period is conjectured to be a weight 11 multiple zeta value [Eq.\ (\ref{23})].
 The sixth counter-example is of a new kind.
-One obtains three mutually (slightly) different polynomials $\bar N(q)=P_i(q)$, $i=-1,0,1$ depending on the remainder of $q$ mod 3 [Eq.\ (\ref{22c})].
+One obtains three mutually (slightly) different polynomials $\bar N(q)=P_i(q)$, $i=-1,0,1$ depending on the remainder of $q$ modulo 3 [Eq.\ (\ref{22c})].

 At 14 edges the breaking of Kontsevich's conjecture by $\phi^4$-graphs is soft in the sense that after eliminating the exceptional prime 2 (in the first case) or after a quadratic field extension by cube roots of unity (leading to $q=1$ mod 3) $\bar N(q)$ becomes a polynomial in $q$.